Taiwanese cuisine: Russian

 Along with the fleeing KMT came White Russian refugees who had sought shelter from the Russian Revolution in China.
 George Elsner founded the first Russian restaurant, The Café Astoria, in Taiwan in 1949.
 The Café Astoria was a center of Russian expat life in Taiwan during its early years.
 Chiang Ching-kuo and his Russian wife, Faina Vakhreva, often brought their children with them to eat there.
 Elsner died stateless in Taiwan.

 Nordic

 Nordic haute cuisine is popular in Taiwan's major cities, with restaurants offering both authentic Nordic cuisine and Nordic cuisine adapted to local ingredients and tastes.

 Hong Kong

 The increase in immigration from Hong Kong following the pro-democracy protests brought an increased focus on Hong Kong cuisine, along with a fusion between Hong Kong and Taiwan cuisines.
 Taiwan is considered a safe haven for Hongkongers, with many opening shops and restaurants to serve food they were unable to find in Taiwan, or which they did not feel was up to Hong Kong standards.

 Japanese

 Taiwan, in particularly Taipei, is regarded as having some of the best Japanese food outside of Japan.
 This is due to the legacy of Japanese colonialism as well as ongoing cultural and commercial exchange.

+Ramen

+Ramen restaurants in Taiwan often create unique and outlandish ramen dishes including durian, whole giant isopod, crocodile leg, and whole frog.

+Burmese

+Burmese and Chinese Burmese restaurants are primarily located in the Little Burma section of Taipei.
+Chinese Burmese immigration to Taiwan began in the 1950s.

+Chinese

+In the decades since the KMT's retreat, these regional dishes have evolved and become part of Taiwanese cuisine.

+According to Taiwanese chef Fu Pei-mei, authentic Chinese culinary traditions were properly preserved in Taiwan.
+This claim to authenticity, common among Fu's generation, was in part due to the Kuomintang's Chinese nationalist political messaging which extended well beyond cuisine.
+The authenticity of regional Chinese cuisine in Taiwan has been challenged.

+Singaporean

+Taiwan has a significant Singaporean community.
+In 2020, the Taichung-based JL Studio from Singaporean chef Jimmy Lim Tyan Yaw was awarded a second Michelin star, becoming the highest rated Singaporean restaurant in the world.